Cloud Service >> Knowledgebase >> Differences >> What is the difference between hosting and colocation?

 Scalability and Growth

-In weighing up whether to host or collocate, scalability is another factor.
-Most hosting providers offer scalable solutions that provide a plan that can be scaled up or down as required.
-For more scalability and control over infrastructure growth, choose colocation.
-If you have servers and networking equipment that need to be added or upgraded due to increasing traffic and resource demands, then colocation can help you quickly grow the size of these resources--all this without any of the restrictions imposed by hosting providers' infrastructure.
+If you have servers and networking equipment that need to be added or upgraded due to increasing traffic and resource demands, colocation can help you quickly expand their size—all this without any of the restrictions imposed by hosting providers' infrastructure.

 To sum up, hosting and colocation fulfill divergent requirements in IT infrastructure.
 The feature-rich service is perfect for small businesses and their websites where money is tight.
 Meanwhile, collocation is a scalable environment that CEOs can build or lease to meet their more extensive infrastructure needs.
 The differences between hosting and colocation are straightforward.
 We can only see the fundamental differences between these options and determine which matches our needs and purpose in the Internet world.